Skip to Main Content

 What to do in a Behavioral Health emergency.

 • Is it a true emergency?
 Are you a danger to yourself (or others)?
-If so, call 911 and ask for a CIT-trained officer or go to the ER (do this even if you are not in our service area).
-CIT officers are specially trained to help with behavioral health emergencies.
+If so, call 911 and ask for a Crisis Intervention Team-trained officer or go to the ER (do this even if you are not in our service area).
+Crisis Intervention Team officer are specially trained to help with behavioral health emergencies.

 • Call the number on your ID card if you are outside our service area.